Azcapotzalco Mexico City, Mexico Travel Guide

 Tailored suggestions for different travel dynamics.

 Always carry small denominations of Mexican pesos (coins and small bills) for street vendors, small shops, and public transport.
-This avoids issues with larger bills and often helps with getting better prices at local markets.
+This avoids problems with larger bills and often helps with getting better prices at local markets.

 Essential apps and websites for staying connected and informed.